ngenebio-youngwoo/ngenebio-docs/docs/setup/setting-up-site-search.md

 {% endblock %}
 ```

-Communication with the search worker is implemented using a designated message
+Communication with the search worker is implemented using a standardized
-format using discriminated unions, i.e. through the `type` property of the
+message format using _discriminated unions_, i.e. through the `type` property
-message.
-See the following interface definitions to learn about the message
+of the message.
+See the following interface definitions to learn about the
-formats:
+message formats:

-- [:octicons-file-code-24: `SearchMessage`][SearchMessage]
+- [:octicons-file-code-24: `SearchMessage`][24]
-- [:octicons-file-code-24: `SearchIndex` and `SearchResult`][SearchIndex]
+- [:octicons-file-code-24: `SearchIndex` and `SearchResult`][25]

 The sequence and direction of messages is rather intuitive: